Drone Building Surveys: What They Cost, How They Work, and When You Need One

 They provide safe, fast, and cost-effective access to areas that would otherwise require expensive equipment or put people at risk.

-For clients purchasing or managing property, drone surveys are often paired with Commercial Building Surveys or Residential Building Surveys to provide a complete picture of a building’s condition and including those areas otherwise unseen.
+For clients purchasing or managing property, drone surveys are often paired with commercial building surveys or residential building surveys to provide a complete picture of a building’s condition, including those areas that can’t be seen from the ground.

-In our experience, it’s these hidden areas that often get neglected and require repairs.
+In our experience, it’s these hidden areas that get neglected and end up costing the most to repair.

 Drone shit across East London canal.
 Building defects mapped